atrifex/CNN-Acceleration/README.md

 make
 ```

+The same sequence of commands need to be executed in the openCL_implementation directory to run the OpenCL version.

 If you do not plan on using `make`, examine the `cmake -G` option which allows you to generate XCode, Visual Studio, ... project configurations.
 You may also need to change the build type to enable/disable debugging and/or optimizations.

 If you need to use another library, you need have to modify the [`CMakeLists.txt`] and add the libraries to the `target_link_libraries` (and possibly the `include_directories`) section.
 Documentation on the CMake commands is found in the [documentation page][cmakedoc].

+### Building FPGA Version with OpenCL Standard
+Since the FPGA version needs to use modified versions of the OpenCL libraries provided by Intel, it makes more sense to just use the Makefile provided by Intel.

 ## How to Run Code